-When one begins to look at the stabilized aminium anion, the idea that this intermediate material shares a structural similarity with traditional Schiff bases which are, after all, simply nitrogen containing chemical analogs of aldehydes.
-In Mannich Reactions, the formation of the aminium salt is the necessary step in the formation of the unhydrolyzed methylamine moiety and special care must be taken to avoid hydration of the salt with water as Schiff base salts are readily hydrolyzed in the presence of water.
+When one begins to look at the stabilized iminium anion, the idea that this intermediate material shares a structural similarity with traditional Schiff bases which are, after all, simply nitrogen containing chemical analogs of aldehydes.
+In Mannich Reactions, the formation of the iminium salt is the necessary step in the formation of the unhydrolyzed methylamine moiety and special care must be taken to avoid hydration of the salt with water as Schiff base salts are readily hydrolyzed in the presence of water.
 Aside from the obvious difficulty in working with a water-sensitive salt, the advantage of the highly reactive moiety is that one may not specifically need an enolizable or enolized aldehyde or ketone to create the desired methylamine derivative.